The Comeback Campaign

 In order to meet the challenge of producing live theater in a new era, we need your help raising $300,000 in individual gifts by the end of our fiscal year, June 30, 2022.

-We cannot return to our usual operational capacity with these critical funds.
+We cannot return to our usual operational capacity without these critical funds.

 -Rebuilding our administrative team

 During the pandemic, Urbanite Theatre kept our core staff for several months after closing our productions.
 However, we were eventually forced to furlough important team members.
 Hiring talented administrators to replace these employees is our immediate focus.